MikeBusuttil/GraphDB-playground/exercises.md

 ## 3. Intermediate

-1. categories, and the total products in each category
+1. What's the total number of products in each category?

-2. Total customers per country/city
+2. How many customers are in each city?

-3. Find products that are below inventory thresholds
+3. Find products that are below inventory thresholds.

-4. Find products that need reordering
+4. Find products that need reordering.

 5. Customer list by region and get nulls at the bottom

-6. High freight charges for top 3 shipping countries in 1996
+6. What are the top 3 countries with the highest freight charges in 1996?

 7. customers with no orders